Overview

 Eligibility Requirements for Working On-Campus

-- Students on academic or disciplinary probation are not eligible to work
+- Students on academic or disciplinary notice are not eligible to work.

 - Students who have graduated are NOT permitted to work on campus in a student aid/federal work-study position past the date of graduation, unless they are continuing their education at the next program level at New York Tech.